Aiven-Open/jdbc-connector-for-apache-kafka/docs/configuration_options.rst

   * Importance: low

 ``table.types``
   By default, the JDBC connector will only detect tables with type TABLE from the source Database.
-This config allows a command seperated list of table types to extract.
-Optons include:
+This config allows a command separated list of table types to extract.
+Options include:

   * TABLE